 2024 - Best LPN Programs in South Dakota

 South Dakota supports quality nursing by focusing on collaboration, education, information, and leadership.
 Attempting to deliver high-quality patient care, they pride themselves on maintaining a competent health workforce.
-To become a licensed practical nurse (LPN) in South Dakota (which is also a Nurse Licensure Compact state) the proper application must be filed by the applicant once an approved program is completed.
-By 2026, it’s been predicted by the Bureau of Labor Statistics that a 1% increase in Licensed Practical Nurse (LPN) jobs could be underway.
+To become a licensed practical nurse (LPN) in South Dakota, the proper application must be filed by the applicant once an approved program is completed.
+By 2026, it’s been predicted by the Bureau of Labor Statistics that a 12% increase in Licensed Practical Nurse (LPN) jobs could be underway.
 Program options continue to grow in South Dakota to accommodate the demand.
 LPNs in South Dakota earn approximately $22.12 per hour, which equates to an average annual salary of $46,000.
 This is roughly $9,860 per year less than the national average.